 The History of Phoenicia

-What a paradox it is for this ingenious people, who invented the alphabet, to have left so few written traces of their existence; their literature, recorded on papyrus, has disappeared.
+The history of the Phoenicians, explorers and merchants, is little known.
+What a paradox for this ingenious people, who invented the alphabet, to have left so few written traces of their existence.
+Their literature, recorded on papyrus, has disappeared.
 And yet this civilization fired the imagination of its contemporaries--the Jews in particular--inspiring terror among the Romans and Greeks, who depicted them as a cruel people who practiced human sacrifice.
-They traded with the Egyptian pharaohs and with the Assyrians, their ships criss-crossed the Mediterranean, laden with gold, silver, wine and wheat.
-Buried beneath the modern cities of Lebanon, Syria and Israel, Josette Elayi has rediscovered ancient Phoenicia.
+Their clients were the pharaohs and the Assyrians, their ships criss-crossed the Mediterranean, laden with the luxuries of the day such as wine, oil, grain, and mineral ore.
+Buried beneath the modern cities of Lebanon, and a few of Syria and Israel, ancient Phoenicia has resuscitated in this volume.